Human Resources

 What are virtual interviews?

 Virtual interviews are now so popular that many businesses choose to make new hires without any in-person meetings at all.
-Here are some of the main reasons why organizations prefer video interviews.
+Here are some of the main reasons why employers prefer video interviews.

 • Reduces time-to-hire